tzkallo/showcase/assets/webshop/test_scopes.md

-The exchange rate function runs automatically on page load.
-It performs the following:
+The webshop's exchange rate function runs automatically and performs the following:

 - Retrieves live data from a third-party API